bennettpe/data-centric-dev-website/README.md

 * A website that allows users to store and easily access cooking recipes.

 ### What is it they want to achieve ?
-To provide a online cookbook that users must be able to do the following.
+To provide a online cookbook that users must be able to do the following

 * Allow users to add new recipes.
 * Group and summarize recipes.
 * Retrieve a list of recipes.